Files that fit the plotter

 | Color separation | Remapped by hand each time | Pre-layered by color on delivery |

 Over the first four months Absolute Signs placed 11 orders through VectorWiz, at roughly $85–160 per job depending on complexity — a steady 2–3 jobs a month of mostly Simple and Medium sign work.
-The cleanup step that used to follow every auto-trace is gone, and same-day turnaround became the default rather than the exception.
+The cleanup step that used to follow every auto-trace is gone, and the files came back well inside our 24-hour standard — often same-day on the simpler sign art.

 Direct answers to what production buyers ask before placing their first order.
 Question missing?
 Ask us.